xwipeoutx/hololens-workshop/4-networking/2-world-anchor-sharing.md

 ## Some caveats

-The Unity editor has no working implementation of anchor serialization/deserialization.
+Again, the Unity editor has no working implementation of anchor serialization/deserialization.
 It just no worky - it's a device-only API.
 So to test any of this out, it's deploy-to-the-emulator-o-clock.

 And really, for sharing, you need 2 devices - two emulators - to test it out.
 Our earlier hack of putting an extra device in won't work as nicely, since they'll be overlapping positions.